-The Keyence VK-X260 is an excellent tool for optically profiling a sample surface with extremely low (as low as 5 nanometer) vertical resolution.
+The Keyence VK-X260 is an excellent tool for optically profiling a sample surface with extremely low (as low as 5 nm) vertical resolution.
 Imagine using a simple laboratory microscope to focus on and determine the height of a single point on a sample.
 The VK-X260 uses lower-wavelength blue light, and software interpolation to determine height of not just a single point, but for the entire area that it sees.
-Additionally, using a precision stage, the sample can be moved (Maximum sample area?) and multiple images can be stitched together to look at relatively large areas.
+Additionally, using a precision stage, the sample can be moved and multiple images can be stitched together to look at large areas.

 Below is an example image of a coin which consists of 442 images (17×26) using a 10X objective over 2 hours of capture time.
 With nearly 5 nm vertical resolution and 100 nm horizontal resolution, the VK-X260 provides us with extremely high-resolution images of large areas.
 These images can be turned into CAD drawings, or can be compared with similar images to measure differences between parts, wear on parts, large-scale curvatures, and more.
 Additionally, the VK-X260 instrument is equipped with a vertical height extender, allowing samples up to 5” in height to be profiled.